Datacenter vs Residential vs ISP Proxies: A Comparison

 - Shared or private – you can share a datacenter proxy with others to save costs or buy one for your exclusive use.
 This ensures no one can abuse the IP address.

-- Affordable – a private datacenter proxy costs around $2, while shared ones can be bought for cents a piece.
+- Affordable – a private datacenter proxy costs around $2.
+Shared proxies can be bought for cents a piece.
 That’s because they’re relatively simple to make: you buy a range of IP addresses and assign them to a server.
 This has created a lively market that’s easy to enter even for small players.

-- Unlimited traffic – datacenter proxies are sold by IPs, and providers don’t limit how much traffic you can use.
+- Unlimited traffic – datacenter proxies often sell by IPs, and providers don’t limit how much traffic you can use.

 - Few locations – to create datacenter proxies in different locations, you need servers there.
 Buying your own is very expensive, renting less so.
 Still, it’s rare to find datacenter proxy providers with broad location coverage – usually it’s 3-30 countries.